-Chapter 4: From linear to circular business models describes the typical process of creating or changing the business model with the four phases of Initiation, Ideation, Integration and Implementation and links the assignments and tools of this module to the process.
+Chapter 4: From linear to circular business models describes the typical process of creating or changing the Business Model with the four phases of Initiation, Ideation, Integration and Implementation.
+Additionally the tool CE Strategist, which covers the whole Business Model design process is introduced for the final assignment.